- Extracranial Head Injuries

 Erb palsy is the most common brachial plexus injury.
 It is an upper brachial plexus (C5 to C7) injury causing adduction and internal rotation of the shoulder with pronation of the forearm.
 Sometimes the biceps reflex is absent and the Moro reflex is asymmetric.
-Ipsilateral paralysis of the diaphragm due to phrenic nerve injury also is common (see Phrenic Nerve Injuries).
-Treatment is usually supportive with physical therapy and protective positioning, which includes protecting the shoulder from excessive motion by immobilizing the arm across the upper abdomen and preventing contractures by gently doing passive range-of-motion exercises to involved joints every day starting at 1 wk of age.
+Ipsilateral paralysis of the diaphragm due to phrenic nerve injury also is common.
+Treatment of Erb palsy is usually supportive with physical therapy and protective positioning, which includes protecting the shoulder from excessive motion by immobilizing the arm across the upper abdomen and preventing contractures by gently doing passive range-of-motion exercises to involved joints every day starting at 1 wk of age.

 Klumpke palsy is rare and is a lower plexus injury that causes weakness or paralysis of the hand and wrist.
 The grasp reflex is usually absent, but the biceps reflex is present.
-Often, the sympathetic fibers of T1 are involved causing an ipsilateral Horner syndrome (miosis, ptosis, facial anhidrosis—see Horner Syndrome).
+Often, the sympathetic fibers of T1 are involved causing an ipsilateral Horner syndrome (miosis, ptosis, facial anhidrosis).
 Passive range-of-motion exercises are usually the only treatment needed.

 Neither Erb palsy nor Klumpke palsy commonly causes demonstrable sensory loss, which suggests a tear or avulsion.
 These conditions usually improve rapidly, but deficits can persist.
 If a significant deficit persists > 3 mo, MRI is done to determine the extent of injury to the plexus, roots, and cervical cord.
 Surgical exploration and microsurgical repair of brachial plexus with nerve grafts have sometimes been helpful.